jaalto/project--shell-script-performance-and-portability/README.md

 > [posh](https://tracker.debian.org/pkg/posh).
 > See section [PORTABILITY, SHELLS AND POSIX](#posix-shells-and-portability).

-In Linux like systems, from a performance point of view, for serious shell scripting, Bash is the sensible choice for efficient data manipulation in memory with [arrays](https://www.gnu.org/software/bash/manual/html_node/Arrays.html), associative arrays, and strings with an extended set of parameter expansions, regular expressions, including extracting regex matches and utilizing fast functions with namerefs.
+In Linux like systems, for serious shell scripting, Bash is the sensible choice for data manipulation in memory with [arrays](https://www.gnu.org/software/bash/manual/html_node/Arrays.html), associative arrays, and strings with an extended set of parameter expansions, regular expressions, including extracting regex matches and utilizing functions.

 In other operating systems, for example BSD, the obvious choice for shell scripting would be